 Succulents, especially the soft ones, will suffer a lot in a rainy season or a succession of days with heavy rain, and in most cases they won’t survive such an experience (unless we protect them, more on that later on in this post).

-But a good amount of rain can nurture and actually help a succulent to glow, to be alive or flourish.
-The following are some of the benefits that succulents can get from enough rain:
+Right amount of rain can nurture and actually help a succulent to grow, and to flourish with all the beautiful colors.
+To the benefits succulents get from an occasional heavy or prolonged rain belong:

-- and lastly, rain can give nitrogen that is important to the growth of a succulent plant
+- Last but not least, slightly acidic rain provides nitrogen that is important to the growth of any succulent plant.

-Succulents are said to be better in regions where yearly rainfall is not exceeding 25 inches or not more than 20 inches.
-It’s okay to let the succulent under the pouring rain but too much or excessive rain might destroy your succulent plant.
+Succulents are said to be better in regions where yearly rainfall doesn’t exceed 25 inches.
+It’s okay to let the succulent under the pouring rain, unless it repeats few days in succession, which may easily destroy your succulents.

-Here are things you can do during a rainy season:
+Things you can do during a rainy season